 Water is necessary for dust suppression for the pit back fill operations.
 The water will service the conveyor system and haul road dust suppression needs.
 Water is currently available at the existing crusher/conveyor.
 Extension of water to the backfill conveyor will require digging a trench and running a 4" water main, including pipe bedding over a 6,000' distance within the existing haul road that extends between the crusher and the west materials storage area.
-Means Site Work and Landscape Cost Data, 2012 and increases in CPI were used to estimate these costs.
+Means Site Work and Landscape Cost Data, was used to estimate these costs.